 On a related topic, here’s an interesting observation on Ballmer’s strategy to achieve online dominance: A strategy of bottomless-pit online spending.
 I certainly hope that’s not Steve’s primary strategy.
 (Maybe it’s his Plan B)

-Either that, or at Microsoft there’s a lack of executive-level thinking ability by the CEO and executives.
-Hmm… for the sake of the 90,000 Microsoft employees I sure hope this slowness to act is just due to momentum and the difficulty of transitioning business focus.
+I surmise this slowness to act was due to momentum, and the difficulty of transitioning business focus.
 On a related note: I kind of saw this coming back in February: Microsoft Live

 For those looking for what’s next after Vista, Windows 7 may arrive sooner than you think.